-The ABRFC staff consists of a Hydrologist-In-Charge (HIC), a Development and Operations Hydrologist (DOH), a Service Coordination Hydrologist (SCH), Senior Hydrologists, Hydrologists, a Senior Hydrometeorological Analysis and Support (HAS) Forecaster, Hydrometeorological Analysis and Support Forecasters, and an Administrative Support Assistant/Hydrologic Technician.
+The ABRFC staff consists of a Hydrologist-In-Charge (HIC), a Development and Operations Hydrologist (DOH), a Service Coordination Hydrologist (SCH), Senior Hydrologists, Hydrologists, a Senior Hydrometeorological Analysis and Support (HAS) Forecaster, Hydrometeorological Analysis and Support Forecasters, and an Administrative Support Assistant.

-The role of the RFC staff is to prepare stage, flow, volume, or velocity forecasts for the next three to four days; extended range stage, flow, volume, or ice melt forecasts for more than 1 week into the future; flash-flood guidance; and related types of products.
+The role of the RFC staff is to prepare stage, flow, volume, or velocity forecasts for the next fice days; extended range stage, flow, volume, or ice melt forecasts for more than 1 week into the future; flash-flood guidance; and related types of products.
 The basic data needed for such forecasts includes rainfall, water content of snow, current river conditions, temperature, wind and evaporation.
 Forecasts of seasonal snow melt or water-year runoff are prepared monthly in areas where snow is the principal source of stream flow.
 Additionally, RFC activities include calibrating hydrologic models, maintaining real-time hydrometeorological databases, and being involved in interagency planning activities, forecast coordination, and data exchange.

 The HIC provides managerial and technical oversight for all RFC activities.
 He/She is involved in many cooperative efforts with other NWS offices and outside water management agencies.
 The HIC directs the staff effort to maintain and improve the entire suite of RFC services.
 HICs provide first-line supervision for the entire RFC staff and are the most knowledgeable person on overall operations.